BeatrizFFranco/technical-test-target-system/README.md

-# technical-test-target-sistema
+# technical-test-target-sistemas
-Technical test for the internship vacancy at the company Target Sistema.
+Technical test for the internship vacancy at the company target sistemas.

-# Technical test target sistema
+# Technical test target sistemas
-This project uses Python to solve problems for tasks requested by the company's target sistema.
+This project uses Python to solve problems for tasks requested by the company's target sistemas.

 ## Tasks